checkcheckzz/python-github-projects/README.md

 ###License

-python open projects is licensed under the terms of the MIT License.
+Python-open-projects is licensed under the terms of the MIT License.
 See the [LICENSE file](https://github.com/checkcheckzz/Python-open-projects/blob/master/LICENSE) for details.